All businesses depend on water, whether you're using it to power your operations or simply for your staff and customers.

 What are we doing to save water?

-Beginning in January 2026, we started upgrading meters across the network to prepare for smart meter technology.
+Smart meter rollout: Beginning in January 2026, we started upgrading meters across the network to prepare for smart meter technology.
 While this rollout will take time to complete, customers will be contacted directly when the upgrades reach their specific area.
 This technology is designed to ensure a sustainable water supply by allowing customers to measure their usage more easily and detect leaks earlier.

-We collaborate with various partners to conserve water at every level of the community:
+Strategic partnerships: We collaborate with various partners to conserve water at every level of the community:

-- Agricultural Support - We work with farmers to protect water quality and quantity at the source through initiatives like planting cover crops and installing rainwater harvesting systems.
+- Agricultural support - We work with farmers to protect water quality and quantity at the source through initiatives like planting cover crops and installing rainwater harvesting systems.

-- Customer Savings - A long-standing partnership with Save Water Save Money(opens in a new tab) allows all customers to order free water-saving devices.
+- Customer savings - A long-standing partnership with Save Water Save Money(opens in a new tab) allows all customers to order free water-saving devices.